 Finally, a movie that you can watch with your kid if he/she is an aspiring guitarist, without having to worry about “drugs, sex and rock’n’roll”.

 This is more like love, inspiration and sweet pop-rock, well mixed in the story of Evan, an orphan boy with an exceptional talent for music.
-As he discovers his amazing gift (he has perfect pitch, learns to play guitar in one night and writes incredible songs), he sets out to find his parents, both musicians who had given up their careers… and each other.
+As he discovers his incredible gift (he has perfect pitch, learns to play guitar in one night and writes incredible songs), he sets out to find his parents, both musicians who had given up their careers… and each other.

 3. The Guitar (2008)